seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 ```

 Yay!
 There is a little more going on here than we encountered before, so let's unpack it a bit.
-We take our array called *data* and use `map()` to visit each entry in it.
+We take our **array** called *data* and use `map()` to visit each entry in it.
-Each entry is an object that we can nickname *row* to refer to its relation in the spreadsheet-style image.
+Each entry is an **object** that we can nickname *row* to refer to its relation in the spreadsheet-style image.
 Inside each of the rows, we visit the *species*-variable via dot notation.
-Lastly, we put whatever value we find inside the species-variable into a *Set* object.
+Lastly, we put whatever value we find inside the species-variable into a `Set` object.
-As we learned above, Set actually takes care of only storing unique values, so duplicate entries are simply not added to the resulting Set.
+As we learned above, `Set` actually takes care of only storing unique values, so duplicate entries are simply not added to the resulting `Set`.

 That's it!
 We found the distinct values in our species-variable!
 Doing the same for the islands is trivial now...
+I'll leave that to you, if you want to flex your new muscles.

 <Accordion summary="Further resources on map()">